covid-policy-modelling/model-connector-template/README.md

         }
     },
     <!-- Each output below is an array corresponding to the `extent` specified above.
-         If a particular metric is not supported an array of zeros can be given. --> "aggregate": {
+         If a particular metric is not supported an array of zeros can be given.
+         Other than for the R values all numbers given SHOULD be integers. --> "aggregate": {
         "metrics": {
             <!-- Current number of critical cases on this day (assume represents